Deitsuen/-You-like-chicken-and-poop-/README.md

-# -You-like-chicken-and-poop-
+# Strings and text
-Strings and Text
+You like chicken ?